sivamani2003/assign1/frontend/Readme.md

 ```

 ### Notes:
-1. The images will be displayed correctly as long as they are placed in the `assets/` folder within your project and that the markdown rendering tool supports relative paths (most do).
+1. The images will now point to `src/assets/out1.png`, `src/assets/out2.png`, etc.
-2. Adjust the image paths (`./assets/out1.png`, etc.) to the relative location of the images based on where the README file is located within the project.
+2. These image paths assume that the `assets` folder is inside the `src` folder of your project structure.